Omar Ochoa Law Firm

 Although every case is different, most fire claims that are handled correctly should take no longer than 120 days to resolve and may sometimes be resolved in as little as 90 days.
 Keep in mind that improperly filed claims and claims with missing documents will typically take longer to close out.
 For this reason, it is often worth it for claimants to hire the services of an insurance attorney.

-A kitchen fire damaged a part of my home but smoke and soot damage is everywhere.
+A kitchen fire damaged a part of my home, but the smoke and soot damage are everywhere.
 What do I need to know about the fire insurance claim process?

 When a fire is put out before it destroys the entire structure, it is important to ensure that a thorough inspection takes place to find any hidden damage.
 Make sure that the insurance adjuster investigates the spaces behind your walls, under your floors, and above your ceilings.
 And most importantly, contact an experienced insurance attorney if you ever feel that your claim is not being handled fairly.